vkuznet/MLHub/README.md

              |--------> MetaData service
 ```
 Each ML backend server may have different set of APIs and MLHub provides
 an uniform way to query these services.
-So far we support the following APIs:
+So far we support the following set of APIs:
 - `/model/<name>` end-point provides the following methods:
   - `GET` HTTP request will retrieve ML meta-data for provide ML name, e.g.
 ```
+# fetch meta-data info about ML model
 curl http://localhost:port/model/mnist
 ```
   - `POST` HTTP request will create new ML entry in MLHub for provided